huggingface/blog/sentiment-analysis-python.md

 )
 ```

-Now, it's time to fine-tune the model on our sentiment analysis dataset! 🙌 We just have to call the `train()` method of our Trainer:
+Now, it's time to fine-tune the model on our sentiment analysis dataset! 🙌 You just have to call the `train()` method of your Trainer:

 ```python
 trainer.train()
 ```

 And voila!
-We fine-tuned a DistilBERT model for sentiment analysis! 🎉
+You fine-tuned a DistilBERT model for sentiment analysis! 🎉

-Training time depends on the hardware we use and the number of samples in the dataset.
+Training time depends on the hardware you use and the number of samples in the dataset.
 In our case, it took almost 10 minutes using a GPU and fine-tuning the model 3,000 samples.
 The more samples you use for training your model, the more accurate it will be but training could be significantly slower.

-Next, let's compute the evaluation metrics to see how good our model is:
+Next, let's compute the evaluation metrics to see how good your model is:
 ```python
 trainer.evaluate()
 ```